 Symptoms of spondylolisthesis mirror a variety of other spinal conditions.
 During the early stages, symptoms may be minimal and light.
 As it progresses, symptoms can worsen.

 - Pain that goes along the legs

 - Pain when bending over or twisting

 - Leg weakness

 Patients with this spondylolisthesis are usually advised to stop heavy physical activities that could cause more damage to the vertebrae.
-Patients are asked to take anti-inflammatory medication and other prescribed medication in order relieve the pain.
-Doctors also often suggest physical therapy, bracing or weight loss exercises for overweight patients.
+Patients may be given anti-inflammatory medication and other prescribed medication in order relieve the pain.
+If necessary, physical therapy, back braces, and/or weight loss exercises will be recommended.